Atlanties/head-first-C-learning/11/chapter 11.md

 - When using HTTP to do socket communication, we need to do the followings:
 1. send a format-right request to host
 2. start receive information
-3. format-right means a request include request line head and an empty line
+3. format-right means a request include request line header and an empty line

 ```c
 int main(int argc, char* argv[])